 First, let me say that the last place I thought I’d ever be was Arizona.
 When my husband was offered a job there I physically flinched.
 But since my parents lived there, I thought it might be a good chance for my son to get to know them better.
 That was my only reason for agreeing to a move.

 We moved from Kansas to Arizona during the hottest month of the year.
 August!
 Not only was it around 120º, it was also humid.
 I thought I had lost my mind making such a decision.
 When September came and it was a little bit cooler, I thought okay I can kind of handle this.
 Then came October and that was cooler still.
 By December I understood the appeal of living in the valley of the sun.
-It would range from 50º to 70º with occasional swings down to freezing.
+Temperatures normally range from 50º to 70º with occasional swings down to freezing.
 We probably would have been knee deep in snow Back in Kansas.

 Having said that, let me add that there is a lot to do in Arizona in the summer.
 We have waterparks, ice skating, large indoor malls, lots of pools to swim in, and so much more!
 There are even more fun places to visit all year round.

 Here are just a handful I have visited since I have been here.

 - Schnepf Farms in Queen Creek – Is a place where you can pick your own peaches from the orchard.
 There is something very satisfying about choosing your own fruit from the trees.
 I had picked apples and pears before, but never peaches.
 We also really enjoy a tasty baked treat from their little country store and bake shop.
 In the autumn, they also have pumpkins.